AN/FPS-16 Instrumentation Radar: AN/FPS-16 (XN-3)

 kit.
 This radar was installed at RCA, Moorestown, N.J.

 AN/FPS-16AX

 This is a production AN/FPS-16 modified according to (XN-3).
 Three radars located at White Sands Missile Range, and one located at Moorestown, New Jersey, have been so modified.
 AN/MPS-25 is the nomenclature of a trailer-mounted production model AN/FPS-16.

 AN/FPQ-4

 This is an adaptation of AN/FPS-16 that was made for use as a target tracker in the land-based Talos system.
 Two models were installed at WSMR.
 Two more models, with modifications, were installed on a ship for use in the Atlantic Missile Range on the Project DAMP.
-A fifth such radar was installed at RCA, Moorestewn, N.J. as a part of the Project DAMP research facility.
+A fifth such radar was installed at RCA, Moorestown, N.J. as a part of the Project DAMP research facility.